mbilal1111/TKTRdf/README.md

   - **metric-dependent**
   - **evaluation-dependent**

-These results demonstrate that structural regularity improves **ranking robustness**, but does not uniformly improve exact-ranking performance.
+These results show that structural regularity improves **ranking robustness**, but does not uniformly improve exact-ranking performance.

 ---